avivshaked/ang-validator/README.md

 An angular wrapper for chriso's [validator.js](https://github.com/chriso/validator.js).

 An angular wrapper for chriso's validator.js .
-It wrappes all of validator.js functionality into easy to use angular directives.
+It wraps all of validator.js functionality into easy to use angular directives.
 It also provides a simple way to add custom angular validators and sanitizers.

 ## How to include ##